 In addition, the Scottish approach to tax will support the Government’s Purpose of achieving sustainable economic growth, and be tailored for Scotland, using Scots laws.

 The Scottish Government has introduced replacement taxes on disposals to landfill and on land and property transactions and took the opportunity to ensure that these replacement taxes were appropriate for Scotland.

 Ther Scottish Government has also established in statute a Scottish tax administration function, Revenue Scotland, which is responsible for the administration and collection of the devolved taxes, at arm’s length from Ministers.

 Revenue Scotland is working with Registers of Scotland to assure collection and compliance of the Land and Buildings Transaction Tax and with the Scottish Environment Protection Agency on Scottish Landfill Tax.

 The Scotland Act 2016 provides the Scottish Parliament with power to set the rates and band thresholds that will apply to all non-savings non-dividend income tax paid by Scottish taxpayers.
-Scottish Parliament set the rates and band thresholds (excluding the personal allowance) for the first time for tax year 2017/18.
-The Cabinet Secretary for Finance and the Constitution has set put his 2017/18 proposals for Income Tax in his draft budget on 15 December 2016.
+The Scottish Parliament set the rates and band thresholds (excluding the personal allowance) for tax year 2017/18 on the 21 February 2017.

 For further information please click.